MicrosoftDocs/defender-docs/defender-xdr/device-profile.md

 ### Discovered vulnerabilities tab

-The **Discovered vulnerabilities** tab lists any Common Vulnerabilities and Exploits (CVEs) that may affect the device.
+The **Discovered vulnerabilities** tab lists any Common Vulnerabilities and Exploits (CVEs) that could affect the device.

 :::image type="content" source="./media/mtp-device-profile/hybrid-device-tab-discovered-vulnerabilities.png" alt-text="The Discovered vulnerabilities tab for device profile in the Microsoft Defender portal" lightbox="./media/mtp-device-profile/hybrid-device-tab-discovered-vulnerabilities.png":::